First steps into Orchard

 Note that a content type can only have one of each kind of content parts.
 But it can have many fields of the same kind.
 The reason is in the semantic meaning of these concepts.
 For example, a blog post can only have one commenting aspect and it can have many dates (creation date, last update date, etc.).

 We are going to stop here.
 At this point, you should have a good understanding of what is Orchard.
-Any article talking about how to use it should be easier to understand.
 The next step is to get into a bit more details about modules, themes and the low-level architecture of Orchard.
 This would be useful when you start learning how to extend Orchard.